 And yet, maybe that’s why this next sentence is going to sound so insanely ridiculous: Shelter Island is more like Peace Corps than just about any other place I could imagine moving to in America.
 But maybe not how you think.

-The first reason why it’s so much like Peace Corps here is transport.
+The first reason is transport.
 Like Morocco where I lived in the Peace Corps, you often find yourself limited to travel by certain hours.
 Shelter Island has a very reliable ferry system, but the fact that it shuts down between midnight and 5:45am could leave you stranded on the island or on the mainland.
 When there is no bridge or tunnel, you have to plan everything around the ferries.
 And in bad weather?
 You could find yourself stuck on the island for a few days at least.
 That does two things: it creates a tight-knit community on the island but it can also make you feel isolated at times.
 I can’t begin to tell you how similar that was to my life in Peace Corps.

-Finally, it wouldn’t have been Peace Corps if it wasn’t meaningful work.
-I am working on Jennings Point at Quinipet Camp & Retreat Center where we do spiritual and environmental education and run both summer camping programs and retreats for very diverse groups.
+But, it wouldn’t have been Peace Corps if it wasn’t meaningful work.
+I am working on Jennings Point at a summer camp where we do spiritual and environmental education and run both summer camping programs and retreats for very diverse groups.
 The work we do impacts people in real, meaningful ways, and that’s something I needed to be doing, something I see myself devoting my life to one way or another.

 So, to some Shelter Island residents, it might sound a little crazy to compare the place to a developing country in Africa, but I think it’s worth noting that it’s those very characteristics that drew me to this wonderful island sheltered between the North and South Forks of Long Island.
-It’s those characteristics that are why I’ll stay.
+It’s those characteristics that are why, for now, I’ll stay.